WalrusNetwork/markdown-content/other/jobs/en.md

 The following requirements are needed for all of the following development positions:

 - Good communication skills, as you will need to develop documentation for what you work on
-- Able to work with and around a team of developers with varrying skill levels across multiple time zones
+- Able to work with and around a team of developers with varying skill levels across multiple time zones
 - An understanding of Version Control Systems (VCS), such as Git, and an understanding of good versioning practices
 - A basic understanding of Github and Gitlab
 - A basic understanding in general continues integration (CI) strategies and best practices